RD0407/-Projects-on-Experimental-Particle-Physics/Angular Correlations of Gamma Gamma Cascade/README.md

 ###### 2.1 Measurement of Angular Correlation:
    * One set of measurements were made with fine stepping of 30<sup>◦</sup> from 90<sup>◦</sup> to 270<sup>◦</sup> with a short count duration of 200±1s.
 This gives an idea of the overall angular dependence.
    * A second set of measurements were made at 90<sup>◦</sup> , 135<sup>◦</sup> , 165<sup>◦</sup> , 180<sup>◦</sup> , 195<sup>◦</sup> , 225<sup>◦</sup> , 235<sup>◦</sup> with a longer count duration of 400±1s.
 These data help us to precisely predict the correlation coefficients.
 At least four readings were necessary to obtain the three unknown parameters A,B and C with an error bar associated with the fit.
+###### 2.2 Measurement of stability of setup:
+   * Readings were taken at 180 ◦ at three different time intervals: at the beginning, in the middle and at the end of the measurements.
+   * The count duration of each measurement was 400±1s.
+   * This was done to checkthe stability of the setup over the entire duration of the measurement process.
+###### 2.3 Measurement of random coincidence:
+   * Random coincidences do have an angular correlation in the pressence of misalignment.
+But in absence of misalignment they don’t have an angular correlation since the random sources of gamma rays causing the coincidence are isotropic in the Universe.
+##### 3. Analysis:
+###### 3.1 Subtracting random coincidence:
+   * A random coincidence count N<sub>random</sub> =745 was obtained for a count duration of 400s at 180<sup>◦</sup> with the fast delay time set to 12ns.
+   * The same value of random coincidence was used  for all angles because random coincidences do not have any angular correlation.
+   * Hence on subtraction of the coincidence count from the universal counter, gives the true count.
+   * The error wass estimated using Poisson distribution.
+###### 3.2 Fitting a curve to the obtained data:
+   * A random coincidence count N<sub>random</sub> =745 was obtained for a count duration of 400s at 180<sup>◦</sup> with the fast delay time set to 12ns.
+   * The same value of random coincidence was used  for all angles because random coincidences do not have any angular correlation.
+   * Hence on subtraction of the coincidence count from the universal counter, gives the true count.
+   * The error wass estimated using Poisson distribution.